CentreForDigitalHumanities/hello-kubernetes-world/kubernetes-examples/development-idp/README.md

 Side-note: the source manifests are not as extensively commented as the plain manifests example.
 This is because the author ran out of time.
 If you're interested in a more detailed explanation, please let me know!

 #### Usage
+Firstly, you need to update some values in the kustomize files to your environment.
+The values you need to update are enclosed in `<>` brackets.
+However, feel free to change other values as well to see what happens!

 To deploy the app using kustomize, you just use this simple command:
 ```
+# Deploy the app using the production variant
+kubectl apply -k overlay/production -n <your namespace>
+# Deploy the app using the test variant
 kubectl apply -k overlay/test -n <your namespace>
 ```